 Now my Facebook travel page does not have the same amount of followers as Twitter which is ok, I do not force anyone to like the page or continuously have pop ups on my blog to drive them nuts!
 All is fine with me.
 I’d rather have a small group and know those who are genuinely interested in what I do and share!

-The same goes for Instagram or all the other social media accounts.
-I am very grateful and truly happy that they are always on the rise but I really do not stress about it.
+Now I am very grateful and truly happy that my social media following is always on the rise but I really do not stress about it.
 Carpe Diem.
 I simply let things run their natural course and make some time everyday to be active on the ones that produce better results!

 This leads me to my next point.